crytic/pyevmasm/README.md

-# PyEVMAsm
+# pyevmasm

-PyEVMAsm is an assembler and disassembler library for the Ethereum Virtual Machine (EVM).
+pyevmasm is an assembler and disassembler library for the Ethereum Virtual Machine (EVM).
 It includes a commandline utility and a Python API.

 ## CLI Examples with evmasm